 Place each pan on a scale and evenly divide cake batter into two parts.
 If you don’t have a scale you can try your luck at estimating.

-Bake cake for approximately 25-30 minutes until toothpick comes clean.
+Bake cake at 350 degrees Fahrenheit for approximately 25-30 minutes until toothpick comes clean.

 Unmold the cake before completely cooled and allow to continue to cool on a wire rack.
 Do not attempt to frost until the cake is completely cooled.